Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-personalcycling/TASKS.md

 * Your company's name: PersonalCycling
 *
 ***
-* Your company's NAICS (at least 4-digit) code and associated description from [NAICS Search](https://www.naics.com/search/): 336991  - Motorcycle, Bicycle, and Parts Manufacturing
-* This U.S. industry comprises establishments primarily engaged in manufacturing motorcycles, bicycles, tricycles and similar equipment, and parts.
+* Your company's NAICS (at least 4-digit) code and associated description from [NAICS Search](https://www.naics.com/search/): 336991  - Motorcycle, Bicycle, and Parts Manufacturing.
+This U.S. industry comprises establishments primarily engaged in manufacturing motorcycles, bicycles, tricycles and similar equipment, and parts.

 *Important note: Your NAICS 4-digit code must start with 31, 32, or 33 (Manufacturing)*
 ***